fhildeb/lukso-node-guide/docs/guides/monitoring/json-exporter.md

 ## 5. Start the Exporter Service

-After setting up the service, you can enable and start the systemd service.
+After setting up the service, you can enable and start the system service.

 **5.1 Reload Daemon**: Reload the system daemon to include the new service.